 Of my almond cook-kie.

-Last week at lunch we had the grilled pineapple dish with almonds I pictured in my last post.
-It was just as good as I remembered.
-This time, I drizzled some liqueur over the pineapple (which I sliced really really thin and spread across the dinner plate in a single layer).
-Then I nuked the plate for 1 minute in the micro… it’s -20 degrees C outside, far too cold to barbecue.
-Finally, I topped the pineapple with Greek yogurt sweetened with stevia, then with lots of chopped nuts dressed with candied ginger and cinnamon.
+This time, I made another version, using the microwave instead of the barbecue.
+I drizzled some liqueur over the pineapple (which I sliced really really thin and spread across the dinner plate in a single layer).
+Then I nuked the plate for 1 minute in the micro.
+Finally, I topped the pineapple with Greek yogurt sweetened with stevia, then with lots of chopped almonds, candied ginger, and cinnamon.
 It tasted like Paris.
 OO-la-la!

-I have another treat, too, an easy recipe, so you can make some cookies with the kids, using almond-butter.
+Here’s an easy recipe you can make with the kids.
+You can even serve these cookies along with my pineapple dish for a special treat.
+It uses almond-butter.
 My friend Esther sent along the idea.
 She says, “These are tasty, just sweet enough, very nutty, and a touch chewy, as long as they are taken out of the oven when just done (no darkness on the bottom).”

-I liked that there were only a few ingredients, no special tools needed except a hand-mixer, and no temperamental mixing instructions.
-These cookies are perfect for your family to try… especially because they taste like a treat straight out of a candy box :).
+I liked that there are only a few ingredients, no special tools needed except a hand-mixer, and no temperamental mixing instructions.
+These cookies taste like a treat straight out of a candy box :).
 Yet, they’re packed with good nutrition.
 Yay Esther!

 - I added a third of a cup of quinoa flakes to the mix.
 The cookies didn’t hold together well without it.
 The quinoa absorbed the oil that seemed to leak all over everything without it.
 If you don’t have quinoa flakes, use oat flour… or even whole wheat flour if you aren’t allergic to gluten.
 Five ingredients make for an easy recipe kids can whip up themselves.